Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 Reasons for needing a PSA key object:

 * Using the key with third-party interface that takes a PSA key identifier as input.
 (Mbed TLS itself has a few TLS functions that take PSA key identifiers, but as of Mbed TLS 3.5, it is always possible to use a legacy key instead.)
-* Benefiting from a PSA accelerator, or from PSA's world separation, even without `MBEDTLS_USE_PSA_CRYPTO`.
-(Not a priority scenario: we generally expect people to activate `MBEDTLS_USE_PSA_CRYPTO` at an early stage of their migration to PSA.)

 Gap: a way to create a PSA key object from an `mbedtls_pk_context`.
 This partially exists in the form of `mbedtls_pk_wrap_as_opaque`, but it is not fully satisfactory, for reasons that are detailed in “[API to create a PSA key from a PK context](#api-to-create-a-psa-key-from-a-pk-context)” below.